 Silver Salmon (unreleased, c.1972)

-An extremely rare acetate of a song originating in May and Taylor’s former group Smile (written by frontman Tim Stafell), this cryptic, dusky ode to a spaceship has a thrillingly raw, underground garage-demo sound wholly removed from Queen’s usual meticulous studio wizardry, plus a proto-NWOBHM riff, pummelling drums and a cracked scream from Freddie that’s completely unique (and weirdly reminiscent of Dani Filth).
+An extremely rare acetate of a song originating in Brian May and Roger Taylor’s former group Smile (written by frontman Tim Stafell), this cryptic, dusky ode to a spaceship has a thrillingly raw, underground garage-demo sound wholly removed from Queen’s usual meticulous studio wizardry, plus a proto-NWOBHM riff, pummelling drums and a cracked scream from Freddie Mercury that’s completely unique (and weirdly reminiscent of Dani Filth).

 Son And Daughter (1973)

-Rumbling seductively on a gargantuan Iommi-school doom riff (later half-inched by sludge hooligans Iron Monkey for their song House Anxiety), Brian May’s Son And Daughter is a dirty stoner blues metal snarl with an impassioned thud and unusually direct lyrics (“The world expects a man to buckle down and shovel shit”).
+Rumbling seductively on a gargantuan Tony Iommi-school doom riff (later half-inched by sludge hooligans Iron Monkey for their song House Anxiety), Brian May’s Son And Daughter is a dirty stoner blues metal snarl with an impassioned thud and unusually direct lyrics (“The world expects a man to buckle down and shovel shit”).
 The BBC session version incorporates Brian’s echo-drenched extended solo, but removes the word ‘shit’.

 Ogre Battle (1974)